siljawalenius/siljawalenius/README.md

 🧚 Next on the list ...
 App development!!

-🎧 Current Jams - <a href = "https://open.spotify.com/playlist/4YEU1ouKgP4HDPqoYOD2cm?si=7c81a3jBS4ikVmyL42lUJA"> This</a> playlist
+🎧 Current Jams - <a href = "https://open.spotify.com/playlist/37i9dQZF1DWWUJdr9ahsbf?si=iO-bf5E3TwK6moWMNoIU1A"> Spice Girls</a> forever

 📫 How to reach me: My instagram and email are linked on <a href = "https://www.siljawalenius.com/" > my portfolio </a>